thna2020/us-market-index-2020/README.md

- :exclamation: Click **Reload** when Jupyter Notebook is not properly loaded for preview. :exclamation:
+ :exclamation: :exclamation: :exclamation: Click **Reload** when Jupyter Notebook is not properly loaded for preview. :exclamation: :exclamation: :exclamation:

 # The NASDAQ Composite, S&P 500 and the Dow in 2020